simonqhughes/mbed-ls/CONTRIBUTING.md

 ## Workflow
 ### Forking and cloning this repository
-First [fork](https://help.github.com/articles/fork-a-repo/) this repository in GiutHub, then clone it locally with:
+First [fork](https://help.github.com/articles/fork-a-repo/) this repository in GitHub, then clone it locally with:
 ```
 $ git clone <repo-link>
 ```